-To progress into the nursing courses that involve direct patient care, the students are required to:
+To progress to the nursing courses involving direct patient care, students are required to have:

-- Have and maintain an overall GPA of 2.5 or above. - No grade less than a "C" in the nursing courses. - A satisfactory performance on the Math Proficiency Exam for Nurses. - Demonstrate proficiency in the required competencies at the Novice Level, and Graduating Level Curriculum Checkpoints by passing an examination, demonstrating safe practice and critical thinking while performing nursing skills, and providing a portfolio at each level. - Have a clear criminal background check and no evidence of drug or alcohol use/abuse. - Complete hospital orientation modules, including any specific orientation requirements for assigned clinical agency. - · Current CPR for health care providers, including newborn, infant, pediatrics and adult and AED training. - Updated required immunizations. - Updated annual tuberculosis screening. - Current statement of good health.
+- An overall GPA of 2.5 or higher. - No grade less than a "C" in the nursing courses. - Satisfactory performance on the Math Proficiency Exam for Nurses. - Transcripts that reflect no more than two grades of "D" or "F" in the required science courses, or no more than one grade of D" or "F" in a nursing course. - Demonstrated proficiency in the required competencies at the Novice Level, Advanced Beginner, and Graduating Level Curriculum Checkpoints by passing an examination, demonstrating safe practice and critical thinking while performing nursing skills, and providing a portfolio at Novice and Graduate levels. - A clear criminal background check and no evidence of drug or alcohol use/abuse. - Completed hospital orientation modules, including any specific orientation requirements for assigned clinical agency. - Current CPR for health care providers, including newborn, infant, pediatrics and adult, and AED training. - Updated required immunizations. - Updated annual tuberculosis screening. - A current statement of good health.